GitHub Actions: How to Create Pull Requests Automatically

 with:

-See the create-pull-request repository for the latest version and full usage details.
+See the create-pull-request action repository for the latest version and full usage details.